stephendickens1/stephen-python-projects/README.md

 ## What is Insecure Acebook?

 This project has been adapted from the [Acebook Flask Template](https://github.com/makersacademy/acebook-flask-template).
-It has been modified to make it more insecure now!
+It has been modified to make it more insecure now! :raised_eyebrow: :unlock:

 Some of the challenges may need you to experiment with the app running locally on your machine.
 Please refer to the repository linked above for instructions on how to set up the project.